-The Pension Benefits Regulation provides that an irrevocable letter of credit may be used to secure some or all of the special payments that would otherwise be required from the City of Winnipeg.
-The City of Winnipeg has informed the Winnipeg Police Pension Board that it will be arranging for an irrevocable letter of credit to be held by the Winnipeg Police Pension Board in lieu of making special payments of \$204,917 per month together with any applicable interest as required under the Regulation, commencing in 2021.
-The letter of credit is expected to be effective October 2021 and must be renewed annually thereafter until such time as the Plan no longer has a solvency deficiency or the City of Winnipeg has made all payments required under the Regulation.
+The City of Winnipeg has informed the Winnipeg Police Pension Board that it will be arranging for renewal of the existing irrevocable letter of credit to be held by the Winnipeg Police Pension Board in lieu of making special payments, together with any applicable interest as required under the Regulation.
+The renewed letter of credit is expected to take effect in October 2022 and must be renewed annually thereafter until such time as the Plan no longer has a solvency deficiency of the City of Winnipeg has made all payments required under the Regulation.